John Charles: Early career

 Charles was born in the Cwmbwrla district of Swansea during late 1931.
 Charles would play football as a child, with younger brother Mel Charles who also went on to become a professional, later playing alongside each other for the Welsh national team.
+The brothers grew up on Alice Street in Swansea, being neighbours of fellow future Welsh internationals Ernie Jones, Mel Nurse, and Jackie Roberts.

 While still at school, Charles joined the boys section of the local team Swansea Town, who later became Swansea City.
 When he left school at age 14 he was taken onto the groundstaff at Vetch Field, yet because of his young age Third Division Swansea never gave him a first-team call up.
 His only senior appearances came for the reserve side in the Welsh Football League.